Reunion (RuPaul's Drag Race)

-"Reunited" is the final episode of the fourth season of the American television series RuPaul's Drag Race.
+"Reunion" (sometimes called "Reunited) is the fourteenth and final episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on April 30, 2012.
+The episode sees the season's contestants reunited and a winner crowned by RuPaul.
+Charo makes a guest appearance.
+Latrice Royale and Sharon Needles are named Miss Congeniality and the season's winner, respectively.

 Episode

 The episode sees Sharon Needles (pictured) crowned the season's winner.